naizoxtv/Discord-Token-Login/README.md

 - Go to the **Console** tab.

 ### 3. Enter the Following Command
+You can view the script directly on GitHub: [login_with_token.js](https://github.com/naizoxtv/Discord-Token-Login/blob/main/login_with_token.js)

 Create a new script file named `login_with_token.js` and paste the following code inside:

 ```js